2024 San Jose Earthquakes season

-The 2024 season was the San Jose Earthquakes' 42nd year of existence, their 27th season in Major League Soccer and their 17th consecutive season in the top-flight of American soccer.
-It was the 50th anniversary of the original San Jose Earthquakes' first season in the NASL.
+The 2024 season was the San Jose Earthquakes' 42nd year of existence, their 27th season in Major League Soccer, and their 17th consecutive season in the top-flight of American soccer.
+The season marked the 50th anniversary of the original San Jose Earthquakes' first season in the NASL.
 The club's jerseys unveiled for their season campaign, had commemorated the Earthquakes legacy, and donned the NASL Earthquakes' logo.